Wast-3/MacBookProGPUDisable/README.md

 3) Run the script
 4) Reboot into safemode
 5) Remove R8911 on the 15″ MBP (It's a 1 ohm resistor)
-6) Solder a jumper wire between PIN 2 of R9704 and PIN 1 of C9711 (needed for high serria)
+6) Solder a jumper wire between PIN 2 of R9704 and PIN 1 of C9711 (needed for high serria, as high serria will boot with no blacklight if this is not done.
+This forces the backlight to 100% brightness.)

 Note: Do not do an NVRAM reset, it disables the fix.